 - Nylock nuts should be tightened once and retorqued, but never loosened and retightened.

-- A used u-bolt may have suffered from fatigue and excessive stress since achieving accurate torque.
+- A used U-bolt may have suffered from fatigue and excessive stress, which can affect its ability to achieve accurate torque.

 You can read another helpful article about the causes of significant highway accidents here, or learn more about broken springs, couplings and jack-knife trailers.